 While we’re aware that the user experience of any platform will be dependent on the web designer, WordPress is provided out of the box in a format that appeals well to people’s expectations of a blogging platform.
 This creates an enriching experience and an ease of use that Drupal will require some custom modification to achieve.
 Therefore, this would be a huge selling point should you be developing your WordPress website with reduced development input.

 Drupal (available here) is the heavyweight content management system, allowing a development team to add far more functionality than a platform like WordPress.
-It is coupled with security standards that have been approved by government, and can be integrated seamlessly with external APIs (if this is something you’re interested in).
+It is coupled with security standards that have been approved by government, can be integrated seamlessly with external APIs, and can scale seamlessly across multiple servers if you’re expecting huge spikes in traffic.
 That said, the work required to get to that point is often what makes Drupal undesirable.
-Marketing teams are generally more fond of WordPress, with communications teams actually favouring Drupal for one key reason.
-Let’s cover the same three reasons as above, but now in the context of Drupal.
+Drupal was built for teams with developers, or those supported by external developers (such as yours truly).
+Let’s cover the same three factors as above, but now in the context of Drupal.

 1. Drupal for SEO and Social

 Drupal permits the use of more meta tags than one could possibly imagine.
 The SEO Checklist module is a dream come true for developers looking to build search engine friendly websites.
 However, with the meta tags and other tools required for Drupal to be search engine friendly, it does produce a tremendous amount of clutter, and is sometimes a little much for the content editor.
 To elaborate, it purely creates too many potential input fields for meta tags, where the result is an experience that almost demotivates the content editor from filling them out.
-It’s inability to match WordPress’ Yoast, which is capable of providing you with a “health check” score of each piece of content (and guide you through the process of being search engine friendly) is a tool that is solemnly missed with Drupal.
-In short, it does have all the tools required, but could certainly provide a better experience to the content editor.
+Its inability to match WordPress’ Yoast, which is capable of providing you with a “health check” score of each piece of content (and guide you through the process of being search engine friendly) is a tool that is solemnly missed with Drupal.
+In short, it does have all the tools required, and allows for far more customisation, but with more customisation comes more work for those not willing to put in the time.

 2. Drupal for Content Editing